gurleen-kaurr/Amazon_sales_analysis/README.md

 During the analysis, the following key questions were addressed using SQL queries and data analysis techniques:

-1. Find out the top 5 customers who made the highest profits.
+Q.1 Find total sales for each category.

-2. Find out the average quantity ordered per category.
+Q.2 Find out the top 5 customers who made the highest profits.

-3. Identify the top 5 products that have generated the highest revenue.
+Q.3 Find out the average quantity ordered per category.

-4. Determine the top 5 products whose revenue has decreased compared to the previous year.
+Q.4 Find the top 5 products that generate the highest revenue.

-5. Identify the highest profitable sub-category.
+Q.5 Find the top 5 products whose revenue has decreased compared to the previous year?

-6. Find out the states with the highest total orders.
+Q.6 Find the most profitable subcategory.

-7. Determine the month with the highest number of orders.
+Q.7 Find out the states with the highest total orders.

-8. Calculate the profit margin percentage for each sale (Profit divided by Sales).
+Q.8 Determine the month with the highest number of orders.

-9. Calculate the percentage contribution of each sub-category.
+Q.9 Calculate the profit margin percentage for each sale (Profit divided by Sales).

-10. Identify the top 2 categories that have received maximum returns and their return percentage.
+Q.10 Calculate the percentage contribution of each sub-category to the total sales amount for the year 2023.

 ## Entity-Relationship Diagram (ERD)
 ![ERD Image](ER_Diagram.png)